fw4spl-org/fw4spl-doc/FAQ/FAQ-FW4SPL.rst

 FW4SPL means FrameWork for Software Production Line.
 It is also called F4S ("forces").

-What is the characteristics of fw4spl?
+What are the features of fw4spl?
 =======================================

-The framework is build around the notion of component (bundle).
+The framework is built around the notion of component (bundle).
 To build an application with FW4SPL there are no programming skills required.
 By writing a simple XML the users can design their own application.

-FW4SPL is built on component-based architecture composed of C++ libraries.
+FW4SPL has a component-based architecture composed of C++ libraries.
-There are three main concepts of the architecture:
+There are three main concepts in the architecture:
 - object-service concept
 - component approach
 - signal-slot communication

-What platforms does fw4spl run on?
+Which platforms does fw4spl run on?
 ===================================

 This framework can run under Windows, Linux and MacOS and we are working on the Android part.